cherryot02/studying-for-ComptiaA/README.md

 I was a full-time college student and I also worked part-time.
 School is already tough for me as technology really is something I have always avoided since I tell myself I am not smart enough for it.
 Weeks leading to that, my classes were kind of geared towards A+ as well but I was too burnt out that I could not spend studying for core 1 specifically and instead play Genshin ahaha.

-and so the arrived and I failed the test.
+and so the day arrived and I failed the test.
 I scored arounf 617 (barely passed ahhaha)

 So now, I am dedicating this whole repository for studying and also something I will look back on as reference.